MicrosoftDocs/SupportArticles-docs/support/power-platform/ai-builder/all-ai-builder-credits-have-been-consumed.md

 1. In the right-side panel, select an environment.
 1. Decrease the number of AI Builder credits.

-### How to change the amount of tenant-level credits (unassigned credits) by purchasing additional AI Builder credits
+### How to change the amount of tenant-level credits (unassigned credits) by purchasing more AI Builder credits

 You need to be the Billing Administrator of your tenant to perform these actions.